alexadmin/it_overview/README.md

 - links from one page to other pages will change while you will move pages.
 You will edit your documentation, you will change structure of documents

 - provides authorization, not all data should be exposed.

+# All services

+- it shouldn't create technical dept

 # Infrastrusture services